n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Background

 Let $U(X,t) = 0$ and define $\Delta X = X - \Gamma(\theta)$.
 Then, to a linear approximation, our original system \eqref{eq:f0} becomes,

-where $J(t)$ is the Jacobian evaluated at $\Gamma(\theta(t))$.
-Notice that \eqref{deltaxeq} a linear system with time-varying coefficients that are $T$-periodic.
-Let $\Phi$ be the fundamental matrix, i.e., $\Delta X(T) = \Phi \Delta X(0)$ with initial condition $\theta(X(0)) \approx 0$, and let $w_j, v_j$, and $\lambda_j$ be left eigenvectors, right eigenvectors, and associated eigenvalues, of $\Phi$, respectively.
+where $J(t)$ is the Jacobian matrix of the vector field $F$ evaluated at $\Gamma(\theta(t))$.
+Because \eqref{deltaxeq} is a linear system with time-varying coefficients that are $T$-periodic, we may utilize Floquet theory to summarize the dynamics of \eqref{deltaxeq}.
+Let $\Phi$ be the fundamental matrix, i.e., $\Delta X(T) = \Phi \Delta X(0)$ with initial condition $X(0)$ such that $\theta(X(0)) = 0$, and let $w_j, v_j$, and $\lambda_j$ be left eigenvectors, right eigenvectors, and associated eigenvalues, of $\Phi$, respectively, for $j=1,\ldots,n-1$.
 Floquet exponents may be obtained using $\kappa_j = \log(\lambda_j)/T$, and we may sort them without loss of generality, such that $\kappa_1$ is the slowest decaying nonzero Floquet exponent.
-If $\kappa_1$ is unique, an associated isostable coordinate can be defined in the basin of attraction of the limit cycle \cite{wilson2018greater}:
+If $\kappa_1$ is unique\footnote{It is possible for more than one isostable coordinates to decay relatively slowly, in which case it is necessary to compute additional isostable terms in addition to $\psi_1$ \eqref{isostabledef}.
+More information about how to handle such cases can be found in \cite{wils16isos,wilson2018greater}.}, an associated isostable coordinate can be defined in the basin of attraction of the limit cycle \cite{wilson2018greater}:

-where $t_\Gamma^k$ denotes the time of the $k$th stroboscopic transversal of the $\theta = 0$ isochron, $\eta(t,X)$ denotes the unperturbed flow of the vector field that takes $X(0)$ to $X(t)$, $\Gamma_0$ denotes the intersection between the periodic orbit and the $\theta = 0$ isochron, and $^\tr$ denotes the transpose.
-The isostable coordinate \eqref{isostabledef} gives a sense of the distance from the periodic orbit, with greater values of $|\psi_1(X)|$ corresponding to states that will take longer to approach the periodic orbit\footnote{Note that it is possible for multiple isostables to decay relatively slowly, in which case we would need to compute additional isostable terms in addition to $\psi_1$.
-More information about how to handle such cases can be found in \cite{wils16isos,wilson2018greater}.}.
+where $t_\Gamma^k$ denotes the time of the $k$th stroboscopic transversal of the $\theta = 0$ isochron, and $^\tr$ denotes the transpose.
+The function $\eta(t,X)$ denotes the unperturbed flow of the vector field that takes an initial condition $X(0)$ to a state $X(t)$ at time $t$, and the vector $\Gamma_0$ denotes the intersection between the periodic orbit and the $\theta = 0$ isochron.
+The isostable coordinate \eqref{isostabledef} gives a sense of the distance from the periodic orbit, with greater values of $|\psi_1(X)|$ corresponding to states that will take longer to approach the periodic orbit.
 Using Equation \eqref{isostabledef}, it is possible to show directly that when $U(X,t) = 0$,

 in the basin of attraction of the limit cycle \cite{wilson2018greater}.
-Intuitively, the amplitude $\psi_1$ will decay exponentially towards the limit cycle, and if $\kappa_1$ is small, this decay takes a nontrivial duration to effectively dissipate.
+Intuitively, the amplitude $\psi_1$ will decay exponentially towards the limit cycle at a rate $\kappa_1$.
+If $\kappa_1$ is small, then $\psi_1$ will decay relatively slowly.